mapacheverdugo/moviedb-app/README.md

 ## How to run

 1. Clone this repository
-2. Edit the parameter `apiKey` from the class `TheMovieDbConstants` in the file `lib/core/constants/constants.dart` with your API key from [The Movie DB](https://www.themoviedb.org/)
+2. You don't need to configure the API key as I've already set mine.
+However, if you prefer to use your own API key, simply edit the `apiKey` parameter in the `TheMovieDbConstants` class, located in the file `lib/core/constants/constants.dart`, replacing it with your API key from [The Movie DB](https://www.themoviedb.org/).
 3. Run `flutter pub get`
 4. Run `flutter run`